 Data stored in a LOB is called the LOB's value.
 To the Oracle server, a LOB's value is unstructured and cannot be queried.
 You must unpack and interpret a LOB's value in cartridge-specific ways.

-LOBS can be manipulated using the Oracle Call Interface (OCI) or the PL/SQL DBMS\ LOB package.
-You can write functions (including methods on object types that can contain LOBs) to manipulate parts of LOBs.
-Details on LOBs can be found in the Oracle Database Application Developer's Guide - Large Objects.
+LOBS can be manipulated using the Oracle Call Interface, OCI, or the PL/SQL DBMS LOB package.
+You can write functions, including methods on object types that can contain LOBs, to manipulate parts of LOBs.